OfficeDev/office-js-docs-pr/docs/reference/manifest/action.md

 ## SupportsPinning

-Optional element when **xsi:type** is "ShowTaskpane".
-The containing [VersionOverrides](versionoverrides.md) elements must have an `xsi:type` attribute value of `VersionOverridesV1_1`.
+Optional element when **xsi:type** is `ShowTaskpane`.
+The containing [VersionOverrides](versionoverrides.md) elements must have an **xsi:type** attribute value of `VersionOverridesV1_1`.
 Include this element with a value of `true` to support task pane pinning.
 The user will be able to "pin" the task pane, causing it to stay open when changing the selection.
 For more information, see [Implement a pinnable task pane in Outlook](../../outlook/pinnable-taskpane.md).

 **Add-in type:** Mail